nikitavoloboev/data/focusing/focusing.md

 I use the same `Focus on cards` approach for all my [other Trello boards](../sharing/my-trello.md) too.

-I try to have a completely event driven workflow as I schedule events in my calendar and plan the next day or days ahead of me in the context of my bigger and smaller goals.
+I try to have a completely event driven workflow as I schedule events in my calendar and plan the next day or days ahead of me in context of my bigger and smaller goals.

 I use [2Do](../macOS/apps/2do.md)'s recurring scheduled tasks as a way to remember to complete my day/week/monthly reviews/plans which I often do in the evenings of particular days.